TiagoMA90/drf-api/README.md

 ## Relationship Diagram
 The relationship diagram between models from an individual perspective can be best defined as follows:
-An individual Profile (authenticated) associated to a User can CRUD multiples Posts and CRUD multiple Comments either to a single or multiple Posts, Users can also Like/Dislike multiple Posts (but their own) or Report multiple Posts.
-Furthermore, Users can Follow/Unfollow multiple Profiles.
-Lastly (non-authenticated) Users can send messages via Contact.

 - The [Profile](https://djangorestframework-api-38c4a098777a.herokuapp.com/profiles/) flaunts the owner(OneToOne), image(ImageField), content(TextField), name(CharField), created_at(DateTimeField) and updated_at(DateTimeField)
 - A [Post](https://djangorestframework-api-38c4a098777a.herokuapp.com/posts/) created by a User Profile, features the owner(ForeignKey), created_at(DateTimeField), updated_at(DateTimeField), title(CharField), content(TextField), image(ImageField) and image_filter(CharField) once submited